 The purpose of the senior exercise is to engage each senior in the exploration and communication of mathematical ideas beyond material covered in courses taken, or to be taken, by the student.

-For the reasons outlined above, students should be talking to potential advisers—with topic ideas and some resources in hand—by the first week of the Fall semester.
+Students should have topic ideas and some resources in hand no later than the first week of the Fall semester.
 We encourage students to begin thinking about possible topics in the spring of their junior year.

 The proposal must include: